29.09.2025

 How to Improve Your DSR

-2. Consolidate Debt: If you have multiple loans, consolidating them into a single loan can lower your monthly payments and improve your DSR.
+2. Consolidate Debt: If you have several loans, try to consolidate multiple loans into a single loan at a lower interest rate, which can lower your monthly payments and improve your DSR.

-3. Increase Your Income: A pay raise or additional source of income can help lower your DSR.
+3. Increase Your Income: Any increase in income—such as a raise or additional source of income—can also lower your DSR.

 Conclusion